 To the extent possible, assignment to a particular division is made according to each applicant’s choice.
 If space is not available in one division, the Admissions Committee may, at its discretion, offer a place in the other division to candidates meeting the common admissions standards.
 Applicants must obtain written approval in order to matriculate in a division other than the one to which acceptance was granted.

 It is imperative that the section on character and fitness on the application be answered fully.
 Because of the high ethical standards to which lawyers are held, the failure to disclose any criminal conviction or pending criminal charge is often more significant, and can lead to more serious consequences, than the criminal conviction or charge itself.
+If in doubt as to whether or not to disclose a particular incident, we recommend that you err on the side of disclosure.

 Temple is committed to admitting the very best applicants from our pool of talented individuals.
 We are proud of our history and of our traditions.
 We believe in diversity, for it enriches our lives and our ability to succeed as legal professionals.
 We share a vision of the law as a service profession and a vision of life as made meaningful through service.
 We understand the aspirations of individuals to find a better way through law.
 We are dedicated to excellence.
 The admissions process at Temple reflects these values.